Fertility Counseling in Winston-Salem, NC | IVF & Infertility Therapy (Online Across North Carolina)

 Should Everyone Going Through IVF See a Licensed Therapist?

-No- not necessarily.
-But, speaking to a trained professional can be helpful.
+Not everyone will need to speak to a therapist but speaking to a trained professional can be helpful.
 You may want to consider reaching out to a therapist if you are experiencing the following symptoms:

 You’re feeling overwhelmed with anxiety